Injective envelopes and the intersection property: Abstract

 \section{Abstract}

-We consider the centre of Hamana's equivariant injective envelope of a unital $C^*$-algebra equipped with an action of a discrete group.
-We show that the centre of the equivariant injective envelope always contains a $^*$-algebraic copy of the equivariant injective envelope of the centre of the injective envelope.
-We also show that the intersection property of a group action on a $C^*$-algebra is equivalent to the intersection property of the action on the equivariant injective envelope.
+We consider the ideal structure of a reduced crossed product of a unital $C^*$-algebra equipped with an action of a discrete group.
+More specifically we find sufficient and necessary conditions for the group action to have the intersection property, meaning that non-zero ideals in the reduced crossed product restrict to non-zero ideals in the underlying $C^*$-algebra.
+We show that the intersection property of a group action on a $C^*$-algebra is equivalent to the intersection property of the action on the equivariant injective envelope.
+We also show that the centre of the equivariant injective envelope always contains a $C^*$-algebraic copy of the equivariant injective envelope of the centre of the injective envelope.
 Finally, we give applications of these results in the case when the group is $C^*$-simple.